Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** B. Loosely couple components.

-**Explanation:** Loosely coupling system components allows you to isolate failures and minimize impact, making the system more resilient and scalable.
 </details>

 ### 8. What AWS service would be used to centrally manage AWS access across multiple accounts?